Informed Consent for the Orthodontic Patient

 Length of Treatment

-The length of treatment depends on a number of issues, including the severity of the problem, the patient’s growth and the level of patient cooperation.
+The length of treatment depends on a number of issues, including the severity of the problem, the patient’s growth, and the level of patient cooperation.
 The actual treatment time is usually close to the estimated treatment time, but treatment may be lengthened if, for example, unanticipated growth occurs, if there are habits affecting the dentofacial structures, if periodontal or other dental problems occur, or if patient cooperation is not adequate.
 Therefore, changes in the original treatment plan may become necessary.
 If treatment time is extended beyond the original estimate, additional fees may be assessed.

 Discomfort

-The mouth is very sensitive so you can expect an adjustment period and some discomfort due to the introduction of orthodontic appliances.
+The mouth is very sensitive, so you can expect an adjustment period and some discomfort due to the introduction of orthodontic appliances.
 Non-prescription pain medication can be used during this adjustment period.

 Relapse

 Completed orthodontic treatment does not guarantee perfectly straight teeth for the rest of your life.
 Retainers will be required to keep your teeth in their new positions as a result of your orthodontic treatment.
 You must wear your retainers as instructed or teeth may shift, in addition to other adverse effects.
 Regular retainer wear is often necessary for several years following orthodontic treatment.
 However, changes after that time can occur due to natural causes, including habits such as tongue thrusting, mouth breathing, and growth and maturation that continue throughout life.
-Later in life, most people will see their teeth shift.
+Late in life, most people will see their teeth shift.
 Minor irregularities, particularly in the lower front teeth, may have to be accepted.
 Some changes may require additional orthodontic treatment or, in some cases, surgery.
 Some situations may require non-removable retainers or other dental appliances made by your family dentist.

 Extractions

 Some cases will require the removal of deciduous (baby) teeth or permanent teeth.
-There are additional risks associated with the removal of teeth which you should discuss with your family dentist or oral surgeon prior to the procedure.
+There are additional risks associated with removal of teeth which you should discuss with your family dentist or oral surgeon prior to the procedure.

 Orthognathic Surgery

 Some patients have significant skeletal disharmonies which require orthodontic treatment in conjunction with orthognathic (dentofacial) surgery.
 There are additional risks associated with this surgery which you should discuss with your oral and/or maxillofacial surgeon prior to beginning orthodontic treatment.
 Please be aware that orthodontic treatment prior to orthognathic surgery often only aligns the teeth within the individual dental arches.
-Therefore, patients discontinuing orthodontic treatment without completing the planned surgical procedures may have a malocclusion that is worse than when they began treatment!
+Therefore, patients discontinuing orthodontic treatment without completing the planned surgical procedures may have a malocclusion that is worse than when they began treatment.

 Decalcification and Dental Caries